mozxo/web/README.md

 ```

-Warning: Make sure to change github.com to github.dev on YOUR repo.
+Warning: You will need to fork this repo aswell as the repl.it

 ```